 Treo Eile was established to help connect owners of retiring racehorses with potential retrainers.

 Rehoming a racehorse should not be considered lightly and in all cases the animal’s future welfare is paramount.
 As the owner, always discuss the options with your trainer first as they will know the horse best and may recommend a suitable route forward.
 A horse that has an underlying physical disability or is temperamental may be more difficult to place and these issues may become problematic and leave the horse vulnerable in future.
-Always give full disclosure to a potential retrainer and bear in mind that in some instances it may be kinder to follow the decision tree and consider euthanasia.
+Always give full disclosure to a potential retrainer and bear in mind that it may be kinder to follow the decision tree and consider euthanasia.

 If you are looking to offer a home to an ex-racehorse, contact one of our Retrainers who can help with sourcing a suitable horse for you or never hesitate to contact a trainer directly.
 COMING SOON – LIST YOUR RETIRING RACEHORSES.

 Below you’ll find our directory of retrainers who can be reached and quick tips to help guide you through any future transaction.
 There are downloadable forms that may be used to draw up an agreement if necessary.

 The ‘owner’ is responsible for the horse so they should never be gifted or sold to someone who may not be capable of looking after the animal.
 If a person is unknown to you, look for a written reference from someone you trust such as a vet or trainer.
 Even if you choose to offer your horse ‘free to good home’ due diligence is still required.
 Many people may be well-intentioned but not capable of providing a suitable home for an ex-racehorse, or you could also fall victim to someone seeking your horse for quick financial gain – either to resell to continue racing, compete in pony races or go to slaughter.